If your home has solid walls, you could save £115-360 a year by installing solid wall insulation.

 External solid wall insulation is usually installed when a building has severe heating problems or already requires some form of external repair work.

-External insulation is generally more expensive than internal, though you'll avoid the significant re-decorating that comes with internal insulation.
+External insulation is generally more expensive than internal, although you'll avoid the significant redecorating that comes with internal insulation.

-Once your external insulation is fitted, decorative coatings and cladding can be used to improve your home's kerb appeal.
+Once your external insulation is fitted, you can use decorative coatings and cladding to improve your home's kerb appeal.
 This can match a wide variety of homes, including Georgian, Victorian and Edwardian properties.

 Internal solid wall insulation usually involves fitting ready-made rolls or boards of insulating material to the inside walls of your house.
 This can be disruptive – you'll need to move plug sockets, radiators and fitted furniture, and redecorate your walls.

 Your walls will need to be carefully prepared before internal wall insulation can be fitted.
 Any damaged plaster needs to be either repaired or removed, and bare brickwork should be treated to eliminate areas where air can escape.

 The extra thickness of insulated walls will reduce your floor space ever so slightly.

 This option is usually cheaper than external wall insulation and can be installed on a room-by-room basis.

 *To arrive at the average prices above, RICS uses cost data from its Building Cost Information Service (BCIS) database, where costs are collated from a variety of sources and analysed.

 Materials costs are based on the best trade prices from a range of suppliers across the UK, which are then benchmarked to reveal the best national average.
 Labour rates are based on the current Building and Allied Trades Joint Industrial Council wage agreement.
 Data copyright RICS 2021, reproduced with permission.
 Data is current as of October 2021.